jborean93/winrm-cert-auth/README.md

 > It is recommened to use a proper CA that is trusted in your environment, for example one issued by Active Directory Certificate Services (ADCS).

 Once we have a CA we can then generate a client certificate and key that is issued/signed by our CA key.
-The client certificate must have the following:

-+ subject is set to `CN=username` where `username` is the name of the local Windows user we are mapping the cert to
-+ eku with `clientAuth`
+The client certificate *MUST* have an EKU with `clientAuth` set and a SAN with an `otherName` value for a `userPrincipalName`.
-+ san with an `otherName` entry for `userPrincipalName` set to `username@localhost` where `username` is the name of the local user we are mapping the cert to
+The certificate *SHOULD* set the subject to `CN=username` and the SAN `userPrincipalName` to `username@localhost` where the `username` is the local user we are mapping the cert to.
+While the subject and SAN should have these values they are not strictly necessary, the subject is not used and the SAN `userPrincipalName` is the value used in the WSMan mapping.

 The following scripts can be used to generate the CA and client certificates